-It was Reginald Charlot, VP of European Tourism Development at NYC & Company that drew my attention to The Quin, a new kid on the block.
+It was Reginald Charlot, VP of European Tourism Development at NYC & Company that drew my attention to The Quin.
 New York is a city of great locations, but the Quin has nestled itself on an enviable corner of 57th and 6th, giving a great mix of ‘iconic New York’, tourist-ville, Central Park and shopping-porn, including Bergdoff Goodman (more on that later!).

 The Quin is a reimagination of the old Buckingham Hotel, an iconinc Beaux-Arts building, once home to Marc Chagall and leaves no stone unturned, transforming a New York bolt-hole of old into something entirely different, a contemporary luxury boutique.
 And the beautiful contradictions don’t end there, it’s minimalist, yet sumptious, technologically advanced yet in touch with its heritage, luxurious yet understated, bijou yet perfectly well-formed.